KyleStiers/Science_scripts/README.md

 I chose the names minimize, run_md, and post_process_md, but you can name them whatever you want.

 1. Run `source .bash_profile` from the /home/username
-1. Navigate to the gromacs folder unpacked in the CHARMM-GUI tarball
+1. Navigate to the gromacs folder unpacked in the CHARMM-GUI tarball, i.e. cd
 1. Type minimize and click enter
 1. When minimize finishes, type run_md and click enter *-Note If you want longer than a 1ns simulation, vim step5_production.mdp and alter nsteps (add a 0 for 10ns and so on)-*